UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

 Using setup.py
 ''''''''''''''

-Some Python packages are only available as downloads, for intsance via github, to install with setup.py or similar file.
+Some Python packages are only available as downloads, for instance via github, to install with setup.py or similar file.
 If that is the case for the package you need, this is how you do it:

 - Pick a location for your installation (change below to fit - I am installing under a project storage)